 Allows the owner of a sequence to set the kind of a sequence.
-Once set, seqkind is visible only by way of the bdr.sequences view.
+Once set, seqkind is visible only by way of the bdr. sequences view.
 In all other ways, the sequence appears as a normal sequence.

-PGD treats this function as DDL , so DDL replication and global locking applies, if it's currently active.
+PGD treats this function as DDL, so DDL replication and global locking applies, if it's currently active.
 See DDL replication.

-bdr.alter\sequence\set\kind(seqoid regclass, seqkind text)
+bdr.alter\sequence\set\kind(seqoid regclass, seqkind text, start bigint DEFAULT NULL)

-- segoid Name or Oid of the sequence to alter. - seqkind local for a standard PostgreSQL sequence, snowflakeid or galloc for globally unique PGD sequences, or timeshard for legacy globally unique sequence.
+- seqoid Name or Oid of the sequence to alter. - seqkind local for a standard PostgreSQL sequence, snowflakeid or galloc for globally unique PGD sequences, or timeshard for legacy globally unique sequence. - start Allows specifying new starting point for galloc and local sequences.